Poems from 2025

 Boundless love...

-Today I found you
+today I found you

-by a couple wilted petals.
+by a couple wilted petals

-They were plucked
+that were plucked

 without a shrill